Effective-Immediately/effective-immediately/README.md

 - [Emsi’s Job Postings Dashboard](https://www.economicmodeling.com/job-posting-dashboard/)

 ## Preparing for interviews
+Nearly every company you'll interview with is hoping you are singularly interested in a/the role they're hiring for which you have applicable skills.

+That angle is understandably challenging to play at a time when the perfect career or corporate fit may not be your highest priority.
+Certainly we don't advocate being inauthentic, but it is probably in your best interest to carefully represent yourself toward the role you've applied.

+We'll keep adding to these resources, but here's a list to start with:

 - [Jopwell’s Recap Article from their “Acing the Virtual Interview” Webinar](https://www.jopwell.com/thewell/posts/webinar-series-how-to-ace-the-virtual-interview?utm_medium=email&utm_source=mc&utm_campaign=event%20-%20community%20webinar%20recap%20-%2003/30/20&utm_source=Final+Jopwell+Candidate+Master+List&utm_campaign=094cb72b72-Event+-+Community+Webinar+Recap+-+03%2F30%2F20&utm_medium=email&utm_term=0_ed426c313b-094cb72b72-261802125)
 - [Twilio Unplugged](https://www.twilio.com/blog/unplugged-series) is offering a digital interview prep series (check their site for announcements on the next live event).
 - [Pathrise](https://www.pathrise.com/guides/how-to-get-a-job-at-company) offers interview prep guides for specific companies.